hrbosker/hrbosker.github.io/content/publication/_index.md

 ## **Open Data**
 Since 2018, all our papers have open data, materials, and analysis scripts available from the Open Science Framework (OSF; see [https://osf.io/h93n8](https://osf.io/h93n8)) or other data repositories.
 See the **[Dataset]** links below.

+## **Preprints**
+Preprints are early versions of scientific papers that have *not yet been formally peer-reviewed*.
+Hence, they are subject to change and should not be reported as conclusive.
+This also means we're open to feedback and suggestions from interested readers.
+[Send us your comments!](../../contact)
+- Hans Rutger Bosker, Marieke Hoetjes, Wim Pouw, & Lieke van Maastricht (2021).
+Gesture-speech coupling in L2 lexical stress production: A pre-registration of a speech acoustic and gesture kinematic study. *OSF Preprints*, doi:[10.31219/osf.io/w2ezs](https://doi.org/10.31219/osf.io/w2ezs), data:[https://osf.io/kqse2/](https://osf.io/kqse2/)
+- Ronny Bujok, Antje S. Meyer, and Hans Rutger Bosker (2022).
+Audiovisual perception of lexical stress: Beat gestures are stronger visual cues for lexical stress than visible articulatory cues on the face. *PsyArXiv Preprints*, doi:[10.31234/osf.io/y9jck](https://doi.org/10.31234/osf.io/y9jck), data:[https://osf.io/4d9w5/](https://osf.io/4d9w5/)

 ## **Last update**
 <div id="current_date"></p>
 <script>